diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 ### 11.4 Reducing Lock Contention
 The principal threat to scalability in concurrent applications is the exclusive resource lock.

-Two factors influence the likelihood of contention for a lock: how often that lock is requested and how long it is held once acquired.[7]
-If the product of these factors is sufficiently small, then most attempts to acquire the lock will be uncontended, and lock contention will not pose a significant scalability impediment.
+Two factors influence the likelihood of contention for a lock: `how often that lock is requested` and `how long it is held once acquired`.[7] `If the product of these factors is sufficiently small, then most attempts to acquire the lock will be` **uncontended**, and lock contention will not pose a significant scalability impediment.
 If, however, the lock is in sufficiently high demand, threads will block waiting for it; in the extreme case, processors will sit idle even though there is plenty of work to do.
 [7] This is a corollary of Little's law, a result from queueing theory that says "the average number of customers in a stable system is equal to their average arrival rate multiplied by their average time in the system".

 `There are three ways to reduce lock contention`: